The Need for Software Testing Methodology Services

-- Profile for Risk coverage is created by mentioning the importance of each area.
+- Creating profile for Risk coverage by mentioning the importance of each area.

-- Using maximum resources to work on High Risk areas like allocating more testers.
+- Using maximum resources to work on High Risk areas.

-- Creation of Risk assessment database for future maintenance and management review.
+- Creating a Risk assessment database for future maintenance and management review.

-- Identify and describe the risk magnitude indicators: High, Medium and Low.
+- Identifying and describing the risk magnitude indicators as High, Medium and Low.